Casting Light on The Word ‘Kinesthetic’

 Sensory Modality

 Kinesthetic perception is one of the sensory modalities alongside vision, hearing, taste, and smell.
-It contributes to an individual’s overall sensory experience and understanding of their body in relation to the surrounding environment.
+It contributes to an individual’s overall sensory experience and understanding of their body about the surrounding environment.

 Physical Learning